soumyadipdas37/finescoop.github.io/source/_posts/prince_harry_and_meghan_markle_in_new_video_released_of_volunteering_efforts_at_backtoschool_event.md

 Photos were released last week as the Duke and Duchess  volunteered at a back-to-school charity event in Los Angeles A series of photos show the couple handing supplies in through the windows of vehicles at Dr Owen Lloyd Knox Elementary School in South LA (pictured)
 A masked Harry and Meghan have been handing out school supplies, clothing and nappies to families in need at a drive-thru event in Los Angeles.
 Organised by charity baby2baby
-Speaking on the Heirpod podcast, Omid said: 'In March, we have the Invictus Games, which has been rescheduled, in the Hague.
+Speaking on the Heirpod podcast, Omid said 'In March, we have the Invictus Games, which has been rescheduled, in the Hague.
 In June, we have Trooping the Colour, which I imagine Prince Harry and Meghan would like to still be at, and July 1, we have the unveiling of the [Princess Diana] statue.'
 Prince Harry and Meghan have been living in the US since announcing their plans to step back from royal duty in January, and recently bought a sprawling nine-bedroom and 16-bathroom mansion in upscale Santa Barbara for $14.65million, making them neighbors with celebrities Oprah Winfrey and Ellen DeGeneres.
-Speaking on the podcast, Omid revealed: 'I would not be surprised if we saw the Sussexes spend an extended period of time in the UK next year.'
+Speaking on the podcast, Omid revealed 'I would not be surprised if we saw the Sussexes spend an extended period of time in the UK next year.'
-He went on to discuss several engagements for the couple spanning across the spring and summer period, including appearances in The Hague and the UK, before adding: 'There are many reasons for them to be based in the UK for that period, depending on whether travel will be back to normal.'
+He went on to discuss several engagements for the couple spanning across the spring and summer period, including appearances in The Hague and the UK, before adding 'There are many reasons for them to be based in the UK for that period, depending on whether travel will be back to normal.'
 The couple volunteered at charity Baby2Baby, which provides basic necessities for families in need.
 Pictured, Prince Harry handing supplies through vehicle windows
 The biographer had previously claimed the couple would return to the UK to resume their charity work once lockdown travel restrictions ease.
 Speaking to Royal Central, Scobie said the couple 'love to get out there and be active in the field'.